 Introductory Series is recommended strongly for all students new to yoga or new to Iyengar yoga.
 The series covers basic poses, concepts and anatomy.

-New intro series will be starting soon.
+The Introductory Yoga series is offered a few times a year.
 In the meantime, feel free to drop in to any level 1 class.

 Beginners and continuing beginners welcome.